demisto/content/Packs/CortexXDR/Integrations/CortexXDRIR/README.md

   - The default playbook of the *Cortex XDR Incident* incident type is not *Cortex XDR Incident Sync*, change it to a different playbook that does not use `XDRSyncScript`.
   - The XDR integration instance incoming mapper is set to `Cortex XDR - Incoming Mapper` and the outgoing mapper is set to `Cortex XDR - Outgoing Mapper`.
+  - Mirroring impacts only incidents fetched after successfully enabling mirroring.
+If incidents were fetched without mirroring or with mirroring but with the incorrect mapper, enabling mirroring with the correct mapper now won't resolve issues for those incidents.
+The solution is to create a new instance from scratch.

 - The API includes a limit rate of 10 API requests per minute.
 Therefore, in a case of a limit rate exception, the sync loop will stop and will resume from the last incident.